IBAnimatable/IBAnimatable/README.md

 # IBAnimatable
 Design and prototype UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder with IBAnimatable.

+With `IBAnimatable`, we can design UI in Interface Builder like Sketch, and we can design animation in Swift playground like Framer Studio.
+And we can use the output of the design directly in finaly App.

 As a designer, we love Sketch, which is a simple but yet super powerful tool to design UI.
 However, Sketch doesn't support interaction, navigation, transition and animation design, we may need another tool like Framer to design them.
 Also, to make an App Store read App, we need to use Xcode and Interface Builder to redesign and program the UI and animations.
 To speed up the process and minimise the waste, we create `IBAnimatable` to make Interface Builder designable and animatable.

 ## Features